z4kn4fein/stashbox/docs/usage/scopes.md

 ```
 <!-- panels:end -->

-!> Instances added to a scope this way would override existing registrations with the same service type.
+!> Instances added to a scope this way will override existing registrations with the same service type.

 ## Disposal